-One thing that many of our clients have asked so far in 2020 is what the E-1 visa processing time is when the end goal is a green card.
+One thing that many clients have asked so far in 2021 is what the E-1 visa processing time is when the end goal is a green card.
 The E-1 is fortunately considered a “dual intent” visa, which means that holders are able to pursue immigrant status.

 However, the amount of time it will take for you to go from your E-1 visa to a green card will depend not only on the type of green card you are applying for but also which country you hold your citizenship.
 There are three main kinds of green cards available to you: family-based, employment-based, and investment-based.